NxPKG/khulnasoft-docs/content/workers-ai/get-started/workers-wrangler.md

 ```

 {{<Aside type="warning">}}
 Be sure to include the `--remote`.
-This proxies Workers AI requests to the Cloudflare network as the dev enviroment is not currently capable of running them locally.
+This proxies Workers AI requests to the Khulnasoft network as the dev enviroment is not currently capable of running them locally.
 {{</Aside>}}

 When you run `npx wrangler dev`, Wrangler will give you a URL (most likely `localhost:8787`) to review your Worker.
 After you visit the URL Wrangler provides, you will see this message: